kr-matthews/space-time-tagger/README.md

 - Basic UI to see/add/delete sessions and open them up.
 - Basic UI to see/add/delete tags (which only have the capture time) within a session.
-- No data is persisted after a screen closes (for now), so once you close a session the data is lost.
+- Note: No data is persisted after the app closes (for now).

 ### Potential Future